Honors Term Awards

 Selection of Honors Term Awards will be competitive, and applications will be judged on the merit of the proposal; the qualifications of the student; the value of the project to the student; the value of the proposed contribution to the academic and/or co-curricular programs of the College or to the community; and the quality of the recommendation.

-Final selection will be made by the dean of the College, upon recommendation of the Academic Performance Committee.
+Final selection will be made by the Dean of the College.
 Applicants will be notified of the decisions approximately two weeks following the date when applications are due.
 Specific decisions will not be based on a particular quota in any given year, but will favor projects that combine scholarship and service.

 An honors term student shall file a report of the project with the Dean of the College at the end of the honors term.
 The report is due by the end of the final exam period of the semester in which the honors term is undertaken.